 Various research projects have been initiated which will increasingly become statistically significant over time.
 The re-cycled Freon canister nesting program and use of horizontal nest boxes as starling deterrents are examples.

-MWDI will be pleased to try and develop a youth oriented activity for your school or organization if useful for your purposes.
+MWDI will be pleased to try and develop a youth oriented activity for your school or organization if appropriate internal mentoring support can be provided in conjunction with such activities.
 Contact Cliff Brown to discuss particulars.

 One of MWDI’s ultimate goals is to leverage the Best Practices results demonstrated on public sector projects into privately managed artificial nesting programs since there are “thousands” of these boxes.
 The productivity upside is large if all of these programs will adopt a Best Practices approach.
 Cooperation and active collaboration with private programs is growing.
 Data collection to demonstrate the gains achieved from better quality boxes, predator guard protection, re-locations, inspections and cleaning is not available for public discussion at this time.
 Progress has been significant and may exceed that portrayed in MWDI’s public survey results.